Preacher Recap: Grandmommy Dearest

 The set starts to crumble as two opposing forces start to come into play.
 The first is death, which has quite literally come a-knocking at the door.
 The second is Gran’ma’s intervention, which pipes in both the music that Cassidy plays (one of Tulip’s “favorite things,” which Gran’ma assigns the two boys to collect to help coax Tulip back to the land of the living), as well as Jesse’s confession as to how much he loves her.
 With Gran’ma’s witchcraft providing a little aid, Tulip manages to get the hell out of purgatory — but not before a quick chat with God, who shows up, as always, in a latex dog suit.
 She’s been chosen for greater things, He tells her.
 There’s something He wants her to get, but, naturally, she’s pulled back into the land of the living before we can hear what that thing is.

 Though Jesse’s happy to have her back, it’s obvious that there’s trouble brewing.
 Jesse and Cassidy are still on bad terms over their respective feelings for Tulip, which Gran’ma seems more than happy to exploit.
-When she gets Cassidy on his own, she’s sure to tell him that she has ways of altering the contents of someone’s heart, though it’s a story that loses some of its love potion appeal when she says that the man whose love she secured was completely enamored of her — right up until the day she killed him.
+When she gets Cassidy on his own, she’s sure to tell him that she has ways of altering the contents of someone’s heart, though it’s a story that loses some of its love-potion appeal when she says that the man whose love she secured was completely enamored of her — right up until the day she killed him.

 Jesse, for his part, is not happy to have had to turn to Gran’ma, who practically dares him to take his shot when he says that he could easily kill her and leave, if he wanted to.
 “Gran’ma loves you,” she says, “more than anything.”
 Notably, it’s the exact same thing she said to Jesse’s mother before cutting her open.